saikumar28102000/SkySage-Navigating-Delays-with-Data-driven-Precision/README.md

 ### Phases

 1. **Dataset Formation and ETL**: This phase involves creating a robust ETL pipeline using Azure Data Factory.
-Data is extracted from the US Weather API and the Aviation Stack API, transformed, cleaned, and merged into a comprehensive dataset.
+Data is extracted from the Open Weather API and the Aviation Stack API, transformed, cleaned, and merged into a comprehensive dataset.

 2. **Regression Models**: Various regression models, including Linear Regression, K-Neighbors Regressor, Decision Tree Regressor, Random Forest Regressor, and XGBoost, are explored.
 Model performance is evaluated using metrics such as RMSE, MAE, and R-squared.
 The top-performing model is the XGBoost model with hyperparameter tuning.